coretao-infra/moreLLMMCP/scratchpad/ci-cd.md

 ## Example Pipeline Scenarios
 - **GitHub Actions:** Use workflow YAML files in `.github/workflows/` to automate both Terraform and code deployment.
 - **Azure DevOps:** Use pipeline YAML files or classic UI for similar automation.

+## Canonical Deployment Decision
+- The project will use a single, minimal CI/CD pipeline for production deployments.
+This pipeline will automate code deployment using either Azure CLI or Azure Functions Core Tools, but not both.
+- For now, CI/CD implementation is parked.
+The immediate focus is on direct code deployment using Azure CLI or Core Tools, as described in the main design document.
+- Do not mix manual, CLI, and pipeline deployments for the same app code—choose one canonical method per environment.

 ## References
 - [Terraform GitHub Provider: github_actions_workflow](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/actions_workflow)